 Penalty Structures and Enforcement Mechanisms

 LL144 penalties appear small on a per-violation basis: $500 for the first violation, $500 to $1,500 for each subsequent violation.
 The accumulation mechanism is what creates exposure.
 Each day of AEDT use without a valid audit is a separate violation.
 Each candidate not properly notified is a separate violation.
-Thirty days of non-compliance with 100 unnotified candidates produces $15,000 to $45,000 in penalties before litigation costs [LL144 penalty structure].
+Thirty days of non-compliance with 100 unnotified candidates produces $15,000 to $45,000 in penalties before litigation costs [LL144 penalty schedule].

+The audit fix.
 Build a jurisdiction mapping matrix for every AI system in your portfolio.
 For each system: (1) Document which jurisdictions apply (city, state, country).
 (2) List the protected categories each jurisdiction requires you to test.
 (3) Default to Colorado’s expanded list for U.S. coverage and add fundamental rights analysis for EU.
 (4) Calculate cumulative penalty exposure per system under worst-case enforcement.
 Present this matrix to leadership as the business case for a unified bias audit program.

 How Do You Conduct an Algorithmic Bias Audit?

 The regulations define what bias means.
 They do not prescribe how to measure it.
 NYC LL144 points to disparate impact analysis.
-Colorado SB205 references algorithmic discrimination without specifying a test.
+Colorado SB 24-205 references algorithmic discrimination without specifying a test.
 The EU AI Act requires bias detection and mitigation without naming a metric.
 Practitioners must choose a methodology, and the choice has legal consequences.

 The Four-Fifths Rule and Disparate Impact Analysis